Sally Spigner MBACP Dip Couns; Adult/Couple/Teens Therapy BR1

 Has life been getting on top of you recently?
 Have you been ignoring issues which are now starting to dominate your thoughts all the time?

 My passion is helping clients move out of their comfort zones and into all of the possibilities and potential that life offers.
-Whether you have low self-esteem, are struggling to get into a new partnership or perhaps out of the wrong relationship, or are simply overwhelmed with depression, anxiety or anger issues, give me a call and let’s talk.
+Whether you have low self-esteem, are struggling to get into a new partnership or perhaps out of the wrong relationship, feel that you are not being heard or are simply overwhelmed with depression, anxiety or anger issues, give me a call and let’s talk.

 There is no need for you to face your problems alone.